deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 The GNOME Foundation board, at the top of this hierarchy, is a "working board" (in the sense that they are heavily involved in the day-to-day operation of the business) and a 9-person board can make accountability too diffuse.
 As a result, it's useful for the membership to narrow in on board leadership when evaluating the board's performance.
 The timescales are long but, thankfully, board elections only happen once a year.
 This May, I strongly encourage you (if you are a member) to retrospect on the past five years.
 There were some significant leadership changes in August of 2025 and if you have concerns about the Foundation's legacy strategies, provide that feedback to the new board so they can learn from past mistakes.

 Importantly, there exist patterns of behaviour which override delivery.
 If someone exhibits a low-integrity pattern of behaviour, year after year, they need to be held accountable and removed from the project.
 It does not matter if this person writes mountains of code, brings in big donor cheques, has been with the project for decades, or happens to be your best friend.
 Your responsibility as 501(c)(3) management is to the institution, not your friendships.
 This is all the more true when such a person's pattern of behaviour is not only low-integrity, but abusive.
 Bullies should not be tolerated.

+### Reputations, Bullies, Abuse, and Violence

+Human psychology tends to lump people into two camps.
+The good guys and the bad guys.
+The righteous and the wretched.
+Princess Zelda and Ganon.
+We love these simple narratives because they're easier to digest.
+But they do not help us maintain safe communities.

+First, let's talk about _People With A Reputation._ It will surprise no one that there are a couple _personalities_ within the GNOME community.
+I sometimes heard these folks described as "having a reputation" or "a bit prickly."

+At times, grumpy behaviour may require the board's attention.
+Generally, though, this category of behaviour is why the Code of Conduct Committee exists, if it's functioning correctly.

+Second, let's talk about the actual _Bullies and Abusers._ While I was at the GNOME Foundation, I witnessed patterns of both bullying and abuse.
+These rarely come from the "usual suspects", described above.
+As is the case in any relationship, abusers are often very skilled at concealing their behaviour.
+They usually aren't the loudest personalities, or the most visible.

+While I was in the ED role, I dealt with the bullying I witnessed as best I could.
+After I left, I informed the board about what I saw (and what I experienced myself).
+I have the privilege and the bandwidth to stand up to abusive behaviour.
+So I'm doing that.
+Every time someone escapes consequences for their abusive behaviour, it emboldens them to do so again in the future.
+Especially if those abusive people are in positions of power, those of us who can act, need to act.

+Abusive behaviour is not the responsibility of the CoCC.
+It is the responsibility of the board, with the help of a real lawyer.

+Third, I want to talk about _Violence._ The internet can be a dangerous place.
+When I wrote [_On Safety_](https://blogs.gnome.org/steven/2025/05/28/on-safety/), I was addressing this risk: real, physical safety.
+When the risks associated with someone cross this line, it is the role of the Foundation to enlist the help of lawyers and law enforcement.
+It is not the time to push back ourselves, as individuals.
+There have been criminal attacks on the GNOME community, from outside.
+Let the law deal with these.

+[My keynote story about anger](https://youtu.be/26ys1p6VVs0?si=9o1pvAEyJfxhdzch&t=376) attempted, in a fumbling way, to address these three categories: the grouch, the bully, and the criminal.
+Although sometimes intermingled, these three patterns of behaviour are not equivalent.
+It is the Foundation's role to address each one with the appropriate corrective action.

 ### Transparency